Create an Airwallex account today

 Benefits of using an international payment gateway

 Choosing an international gateway isn't just about ticking a box for "accepts foreign cards".
 The right platform can make a real difference to your margins, conversion rates, and day-to-day operations.
-Here's what you stand to gain.
+So, what do you stand to gain?
+Here are the main benefits.

 Accept payments in more currencies and markets

 Multi-currency acceptance opens up customer segments you might otherwise miss.
-Research keeps showing that shoppers prefer paying in their local currency.
-One study found that 94% of customers want to see pricing in their own currency at checkout.
-If you're only accepting GBP, you're asking international customers to do mental maths and take on currency risk, and that often means they'll buy from a competitor instead.
+Research shows that 94% of customers want to see pricing in their own currency at checkout.⁶ If you're only accepting GBP, you're asking international customers to do mental maths and take on currency risk.
+A lot of the time, that means they'll buy from a competitor instead.

 Reduce FX costs and hidden fees

-Traditional banks usually add a 3–4% markup to currency conversions above the interbank rate.
-International gateways with transparent FX pricing can bring that down to 0.5–1%.
+Traditional banks often add markups of 3–4% to currency conversions above the interbank rate.⁷ Gateways with transparent FX pricing charge 0.5–1% instead.
 On £100,000 in monthly international sales, that's the difference between paying £3,000–£4,000 in FX costs and paying £500–£1,000.
 Over a year, those savings can add up to tens of thousands of pounds that go straight to your bottom line.

 Improve checkout conversion rates

 Supporting local payment methods helps reduce cart abandonment.
-In the Netherlands, iDEAL makes up around 70% of online payments.
-In Scandinavia, Klarna is a standard part of checkout.
+In the Netherlands, iDEAL makes up more than 60% of online payments.⁸ In Scandinavia, Klarna is a standard part of checkout.
 If you don't offer these methods, you're not just making things less convenient for customers.
 You're losing sales altogether.
-An international gateway gives you access to the payment methods your customers already use, without making you build separate integrations for each market.

 Simplify compliance across markets

 Payment rules vary by country, and keeping up with PCI DSS, PSD2, 3DS2, and local requirements is complex.
-A good international gateway handles this for you.
-It keeps certifications up to date and updates fraud screening rules, so you don't have to manage compliance bit by bit across every market you sell into.
+A good international gateway keeps certifications current, updates fraud screening rules, and manages local regulatory requirements across every market you sell into, so you don't have to manage compliance bit by bit.

 How to choose an international payment gateway

 If you're selling to customers in multiple countries or paying suppliers abroad, you'll want a gateway that can grow with you.
-Here are the key factors to weigh up, and the questions to ask yourself as you compare options.
+So when you're comparing options, these are the key things to weigh up and the questions to ask yourself.

 Multi-currency support and global reach